jfromaniello/joseoncodecom/_posts/2012-05-31-node-dot-js-and-the-beauty-of-working-on-a-platform-that-embrace-opensource.markdown

 }
 {% endhighlight %}

 run **npm install** and you are done.
-Your project and most important, your local instance of the package Foo is using the fork of your Bar.
-Your team will be able to work with and everyone is happy.
-We can even omit the pull request if I find is something useful only in my project or something that should not be on the main repository of bar.
+Your project and most important, your local instance of the package Foo is using the your fork of Bar.
+Your team will be able to work with and everyone will be happy.
+We can even omit the pull request if we find that is something useful only in our project or something that should not be on the main repository.

 We can also release our project as opensource and no one is going to be affected.